tmciver/solitaire/README.md

     "PTLOOJPWHZ"

-Note that the algorith can deal only with alphabetic characters and so spaces and puncuation are not allowed in either the passphrase or the message to be encrypted.
+Note that the algorithm can deal only with alphabetic characters and so spaces and puncuation are not allowed in either the passphrase or the message to be encrypted.

 To decrypt the message: